Bihari culture: Architecture

 The first significant architectural pieces in Bihar date back to the Vedic period.
-While the Mauryan period marked a transition to the use of brick and stone, wood remained the material of choice.
+While the Mauryan period marked a transition to the use of brick, stone and wood remained the material of choice.
 Contemporary writers, like Chanakya in the Arthashastra, advised the use of brick and stone for their durability.
 However, in his writings, Megasthenes described a wooden palisade encircling the capital city of Pataliputra.
 Evidence of ancient structures have been found in recent excavations in Kumrahar, in modern-day Patna.
 Remains of an 80-pillared hall have also been unearthed.

 The Buddhist stupa, a dome-shaped monument, was used in India as a commemorative monument used to enshrine sacred relics.
 The stupa architecture was adopted in Southeast and East Asia, where it became prominent.
 Many stupas, like those at Nalanda and Vikramshila, were originally built as brick and masonry mounds during the reign of Ashoka (273 BCE - 232 BCE).
 Fortified cities with stūpas, viharas, and temples were constructed during the Maurya empire (c.
 321–185 BCE).
 Wooden architecture remained popular, while rock-cut architecture became solidified.
 Guard rails—consisting of posts, crossbars, and a coping—became a safety feature surrounding a stupa.
 Upon its discovery by Westerners, the stupa became known as pagoda in the West.

-Temples—build on elliptical, circular, quadrilateral, or apsidal plans—were constructed using brick and timber.
+Temples—built on elliptical, circular, quadrilateral, or apsidal plans—were constructed using brick and timber.
 The Indian gateway arches, the torana, reached East Asia with the spread of Buddhism.
 Some scholars hold that torii derives from the torana gates at the Buddhist historic site of Sanchi (3rd century BCE – 11th century CE).